Mariposa School of Global Education

 Ms. Nema Pierce

-Currently, our student population consists of about 350 kindergarten through seventh grade students with room to grow.
+Currently, our student population consists of about 370 kindergarten through eighth grade students with room to grow.
 School tours are held monthly beginning in the Winter and you can also join us for our festivals and most other school-sponsored events.

 Mariposa Elementary School offers the following distinguishing components: